switchfully/youchoach-skeleton/README.md

      - First name
      - Last name
      - Email
-     - class
-     - You-coach role
-     - Status
-     - picture
+     - picture (via external url)

  - in scope
      - Creation of the 'My Profile' menu
      - Creation of the profile information page
+     - profiles are accessible to everyone (by url you-coach.org/user/UUID)

  - Open Questions

+ ### Story TODO: Profile information access
+  **As a coachee I want only myself and the admin to have access to my 'profile information'**

-     - picture in scope?
+ - Profile information contains in addition:
-     - You-coach role displayed to coachee?
+     - role
-     - Status displayed to coachee?
+        - coachee
+        - coach
+        - administrator

+  - in scope
-        - or only to admin?
+      - adding role to my profile
-     - class entered at registration? or only after editing user profile?
-     - own profile accessible by coachee only
+      - coachee can only visit his own profile
-     - all profiles accessible by administrator (via url)
+      - administrator can access all profiles (by url you-coach.org/user/UUID)

+  - Open Questions

 ### Story 3: Edit Profile information
  **As a coachee I want to be able to edit my 'profile information'**